 Curry Cabbage Soup is absolutely heart-warming and perfect during those last remaining weeks of winter.
 Cozy up with a cup or bowl of this deliciously creamy soup.
 You can elect to leave out the chickpeas if desired, and you may serve this soup over rice …

-Begin by preparing all of your vegetables for cooking.
+Begin by preparing your vegetables and rinsing your split peas.

 If you’re looking for even more tasty recipes, keep browsing around Hearty At Home!
 And don’t forget to share your favorite recipes with your friends, family, and loved ones.